omz13/kirby3-xmlsitemap/README.md

 - Generates a [sitemap](https://www.sitemaps.org); [valid](https://webmaster.yandex.com/tools/sitemap/) too.
 - Works with both single-language and multi-language sites.
 - For multilingual sites an entry (`<url>`) is generated for each language, and within each `<loc>` there are appropriate `<xhtml:link>` members, one for each language with [hreflang](https://support.google.com/webmasters/answer/189077) computed from the language's configured `locale`), and an additional pseudo-language of [x-default](https://webmasters.googleblog.com/2013/04/x-default-hreflang-for-international-pages.html) per the site's default language.
 - The generated page can be cached for a determined amount of time, c.f. `cacheTTL` in _Configuration_.
-This not only improves the response time if it can be retrieved from the cache.
+This not only improves the response time if it can be retrieved from the cache, but also reduces load on your server's cpu (because it takes effort to generate).
 - For all pages, `<loc>` and `<lastmod>` are given; `<priority>` is not given because "its a bag of noise"; `<changefreq>` is also not given because it does not affect ranking.
 - `<lastmod`> is calculated using the date in a page's field called `updatedat`, or if not present then from the field `date`; if neither were found, it is based on the modification time for the page's content file.
 - When a page is included in the xml-sitemap, information for images (`<image:loc>`) on each page is included unless this is disabled; c.f. `disableImages` in _Configuration_.